My great aunt noticed my stare

-Darlin' don't you bother yourself with a boy like that, he ain't nothing but trouble.
+Darlin' don't you bother yourself with a boy like that, he ain't nothin' but trouble.
 Boys that good lookin' think they run the world.
-They could talk a girl into giving up Church or robbing a bank.
+They could talk a girl into givin' up church or robbin' a bank.
 Don't you even think on it...